bgd-labs/aave-proposals-v3/README.md

 The payload is always deployed on the chain it affects.
 Therefore you need to adjust the relevant script accordingly.
-The generated scripts include exact instrauctions on what to execute.
+The generated scripts include exact instructions on what to execute.

 ### 2. Create an aip